trauma and learning

 In 2007, the Rhode Island Adult Education Professional Development Center (RI AEPDC), began its work.
 Based on a model developed with field input, this new center continues much of LR/RI's work, while broadening its scope and capacity.
 The AEPDC's inital website, http://www.ric.edu/aepdc.org, was launched in 2008.

-On September 1, 2011, the Center moved to its current home in Warwick, RI.
+On September 1, 2011, left Rhode Island College and moved to the West Bay Collaborative in Warwick, RI.
 Its website: http://riaepdc.org/

 2018 Adult Education Conference, originally scheduled for March 13, was held on June 8.

 2016 Adult Education Conference was held September 29, at New England Tech